kaiheiongaku/gone_hiking/README.md

 I added the NPS API key to Heroku, which immediately fixed the issue.

 Third, I reworked a previous project's user creation.
-However, I recently implemented the Devise gem in another project, and will use that in future prj.
+However, I recently implemented the Devise gem in another project, and will use that in future projects.

 <!-- CONTACT -->